georgback/CycPred/README.md

 optional arguments

-+--numpy : stores result in npy binary file instead of textfile +-n --threads : give number of threads.
++ --numpy : stores result in npy binary file instead of textfile
++ -n --threads : give number of threads.
 Default is all available threads